1982 Wyoming state elections: US Senate

+US House of Representatives

 Governor

-Incumbent Democratic Governor Edgar Herschler ran for re-election to a third term.
-He faced former State House Speaker Warren A. Morton in the general election, and defeated him in a landslide to win a third term, the first governor of the state to do so.
+Incumbent Democratic governor Edgar Herschler ran for re-election to a third term.
+He faced former state house speaker Warren A. Morton in the general election, and defeated him in a landslide to win a third term, the first governor of the state to do so.

-Secretary of State
+Secretary of state

-Incumbent Republican Secretary of State Thyra Thomson ran for re-election to a sixth term.
+Incumbent Republican secretary of State Thyra Thomson ran for re-election to a sixth term.
 Unopposed in the Republican primary, she faced rancher Leslie Peterson, the Democratic nominee, in the general election.
 Peterson ran a stronger campaign than any of Thomson's past opponents, and though Thomson ultimately won re-election, she did so by her slimmest margin.